How to Read Your Pay Stub

 In this article

 The check portion may look similar to the image below.
-If no amount is listed on the face of the check and the amount area is "starred" through, this would indicate the check was either deposited via direct deposit or there were no net funds after taxes and deductions to issue as a payment.
-For instance; servers who receive cash tips each night only pay taxes on those tips at the time of payroll and may find their hourly wages are exhausted by the taxes alone of those tips & wages.
+If no amount is listed on the face of the check and the amount area is "starred" through, this indicates that the check was either deposited via direct deposit or there were no net funds after taxes and deductions to issue as a payment.
+For example, servers who receive cash tips each night only pay taxes on those tips at the time of payroll and may find their hourly wages are exhausted by the taxes alone of those tips & wages.

 Check Details Portion

-In the yellow section circled you should see the Pay Period Begin & End date along with the check date again.
-Pay Period dates show the period of time over which employees worked & accrued earnings.
-Check Date is the date on which employees are paid; pay day.
-Your hire date is also listed in this section and the Check Number or deposit transit number if paid via direct deposit or net zero check.
+The Check Details Portion (circled in yellow in the below image) shows the Pay Period Begin & End Dates, along with the Check Date again.
+Pay Period Dates indicate the period of time over which you worked and accrued earnings.
+Check Date is the date on which you were paid -- pay day.
+Your Hire Date is also listed in this section, as well as the Check Number or Deposit Transit Number if paid via direct deposit or net-zero check.

-Along the bottom you should see the full net pay for the paycheck along with other summary information.
-In this sample the combined net pay as $773.31 which was paid via a split between 2 direct deposits; $618.65 and $154.66.
+Full net pay for the paycheck and other summary information is listed along the bottom of the pay stub.
+In the sample below, the combined net pay is $773.31, which was paid via a split between two direct deposit accounts: $618.65 and $154.66.

 Employers also have unique naming methods for Earnings & Deductions, which makes decoding all those names and abbreviations on your paycheck a challenge.
 When in doubt, as your manager for clarification.